tuiwidgets/tuiwidgets/doc/getting-started.rst

 It simply calls ``quit`` of QCoreApplication to exit the event loop started in the last line of the ``main()`` function.

 You might have noticed the use of raw ``new`` in the example code.
-While unusual in modern c++ code, this is the right thing to do within the qt object model, as long as the objects have a parent QObject set.
+While unusual in modern C++ code, this is the right thing to do within the Qt object model, as long as the objects have a parent QObject set.
 The parent automatically deletes the child objects in its destructor.
 Memory leaks are therefore avoided.